Yorktown Center: 1980s

-Unlike nearby Oakbrook Center - which would add to its anchor collection three times in twenty years - the middle-market Yorktown Center would lose multiple anchors over the same span.
+Unlike nearby Oakbrook Center—which would add to its anchor collection three times in twenty years—the middle-market Yorktown Center would lose multiple anchors over the same span.
 Wieboldt's was the first anchor store to close, shuttered at the bankruptcy of the chain in 1987; the anchor lay vacant for seven years, until Von Maur remodeled the anchor and opened it as their first Chicago-area store in 1994.
+This Von Maur store is the second largest in the chain, the largest being at Perimeter Mall that opened in 2012 in Dunwoody, Georgia.

 1990s

 Madigan's, a two-level clothing store near JCPenney, closed in 1992.
 This space remained unoccupied until it was rebuilt as a food court upstairs and retail space downstairs.
-The original Madigan's escalator remains in the middle of the foodcourt.
+The original Madigan's escalator remains in the middle of the food court.

 When Woolworth's closed in 1997, it remained empty until Big Idea Productions, an animation studio known for its VeggieTales series, took over the space in 1999.
 Big Idea had originally planned to use the space as temporary offices as they rebuilt and expanded the local DuPage Theater into a new corporate headquarters, but when that space required more work than they expected, they donated the theater to the village and stayed in Yorktown.
-When Big Idea Productions relocated to Franklin, Tennessee in July 2004, the company vacated their mall space, which was eventually converted to Steve and Barry's.
+When Big Idea Productions relocated to Franklin, Tennessee in July 2004, the company vacated their mall space, which was eventually converted to Steve & Barry's.

 Meanwhile, the perimeter of the mall became the site of further development, featuring a Target Greatland which opened in October 1996.
 The JCPenney Auto Center would be redeveloped into The Pacific Club, a nightclub managed by Chicago football icon Walter Payton's restaurant group.
 The General Cinema movie theater would be torn down and replaced with an eighteen-screen megaplex with screens for dine-in movies.
 Despite a remodeling, the Convenience Center lost several prominent tenants, including an Ace Hardware store.
-However, the anchor space - vacant after the closure of the Scandinavian Design chain - was acquired by Carson Pirie Scott to serve as the new location for their furniture department.
+However, the anchor space—vacant after the closure of the Scandinavian Design chain—was acquired by Carson Pirie Scott to serve as the new location for their furniture department.